verana-labs/decentralized-trust-spec/spec copy.md

 A [[ref: decentralized trust service]] is a service that provide a way to identify itself *before* connecting to it.
 Entities that want to connect to a [[ref: decentralized trust service]] can review its presented [[ref: verifiable credentials]], prove their legitimacy by performing a [[ref: trust resolution]], and based on the result, decide to connect or not.

-Additionally, a [[ref: decentralized trust service]] that would like to issue or request verification of credentials must prove it is allowed to do so.

 ### Conformance

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.